English School (Helsinki)

-The English School (TES) offers instruction in 2-year preschool/Kindergarten (5-6-years-olds), comprehensive school (classes 1-9) and high school.
-The curriculum follows the national guidelines, but places a special emphasis on both English and Finnish languages.
+The school offers instruction in the form of a two year preschool/Kindergarten (ages 5–6), comprehensive school (grades 1–9) and high school (grades 10–12).
+The curriculum follows the national framework, but places a special emphasis on both the English and Finnish languages, allowing for students to be immersed in the use of both languages.

 The school was founded by Catholic nuns in 1945.

 Accreditation and authorization

 Accreditation

 The English School primarily follows Finnish school system, but students can get international accretion through: